akhodakivskiy/VimFx/documentation/questions-and-answers.md

 ## Will VimFx provide advanced Find features?

-One VimFx’s key feauters is to embrace standard Firefox features.
+One of VimFx’s key features is to embrace standard Firefox features.
 As long as Firefox’s Find Bar doesn’t support for example reverse search (vim’s `?` command) or regex search, VimFx won’t either.